 Commonly, the body parts with which a person with BDD becomes preoccupied are:

-Such obsessions and behaviors can lead to severe emotional distress that interferes with daily life.
+Such obsessions and behaviors can lead to severe emotional distress that interferes with their daily life.
 Some individuals with this condition find it difficult to be among other people or to go out in public.